While every cat is different, it’s a good idea to ask yourself these two questions:

 Diet is only one part of a healthy lifestyle, so it’s important to remember the age and activity levels of your cat will also impact their weight.

-Older cats are more likely to gain weight over their younger counterparts due to the natural aging process (which sees their metabolism slow down).
-If your little fluff ball is still a kitten, they need to be eating a higher number of calories per day while they’re young, but don't forget to reduce their calories as they move into adulthood.
+Older cats are more likely to gain weight over their younger counterparts due to the natural aging process, so don't forget to reduce their calories as they move into adulthood.

 Last but not least, only feed your cat at designated meal times.
-Although leaving a big bowl of food out for your kitty (known as ‘free feeding’) can keep them occupied, they’ll end up eating far more calories than they need.
-Like humans, cats don't always have the willpower to stop eating when they’re full!
+Leaving a big bowl of food out can cause them to eat far more calories than they need.